LOVECHEN/raycast-unblock/README.md

 3. Terminal will output the token, copy it.

 > [!CAUTION]
-> Please do not leak this token to others, otherwise it may cause the GitHub Copilot service to be abused, resulting in your account being banned.
+> Please **do not leak this token to others**, otherwise it may cause the GitHub Copilot service to be abused, resulting in your account being banned.
 >
 > At the same time, if your backend is shared with others, please pay attention to the usage frequency to avoid deliberate abuse.